 - "Flowers for Algernon" Syndrome: After many years of therapy, Sarah recovers and is eventually released from the mental hospital as a cheerful, high-spirited young woman.
 It doesn't last.

-- The Glorious War of Sisterly Rivalry: Outwardly, Elizabeth is remarkably patient and loving toward her disturbed sister, to the point that their parents defer to Elizabeth's authority in regards to Elizabeth's understanding of Sarah's behavior.
-In the cave, however, she unleashes her violent subconscious resentments.
-Meanwhile poor confused Sarah is simultaneously terrified of Elizabeth and deeply attached to her.
+- The Glorious War of Sisterly Rivalry: Outwardly, Elizabeth is remarkably patient and loving toward her disturbed sister, to the point that their parents defer to her authority with regards to Sarah's behavior.
+In the cave, however, it's made pretty clear that she is full of violent subconscious resentments toward Sarah and her victims are all surrogates.
+Meanwhile poor confused Sarah on some level seems to sense her sister's true feelings and is simultaneously terrified of Elizabeth and deeply attached to her.

 - Here We Go Again!: In the final scene, it appears that adult Elizabeth will start killing again.